 Mark pulled a few tables together.
 The family and El Rubio gathered around and tucked into a cold chicken salad.

 “Has the opening licence arrived yet?”
-I said.
+I asked.
 “Only, it’s nearly two thirty.”

 “No,” said Jack.
 “I called the lawyer.
 Nobody replied.”